Texas vs. Rice: Odds, spread, over/under - September 2

 Texas vs. Rice Betting Trends

-- Texas put together an 8-5-0 record against the spread last season.

-- The Longhorns covered the spread when playing as at least 35.5-point favorites in their only opportunity last season.
+- The Longhorns won their only game last season when playing as at least 35.5-point favorites.

 Texas 2023 Futures Odds